13bzhang/nightingale_rose/libretto/nightingale_rose_libretto.md

 # Personae Dramatis
 * Gail: a scholar; also plays the Nightingale
-* Lizzie: Gail’s friend, a dean’s daughter
+* Fannie: Gail’s friend, a dean’s daughter
 * Jay: a scholar
-* Tom: Jay’s friend, a fellow scholar; also plays the White Rose Bush
+* Tom: Jay’s friend and Gail's brother, a fellow scholar; also plays the White Rose Bush

 # Setting
 A great University, more than 100 years ago